 Disclosure: This post contains affiliate links.

 Other Mexican Seafood Recipes

 Camarones a la Diabla, or Mexican Deviled Shrimp, is spicy food at its best.
 This Mexican recipe promises to give a good kick to your dinner.
 Often served with white rice, lime, and a tall glass of water to tame the heat.

-Camarones Rancheros, or Ranch-Style Shrimp, is an easy Mexican recipe loaded with flavor.
-Ready in less than 30 minutes and sure to please any crowd.
+Camarones Rancheros, or Ranch-Style Shrimp, is a crowd-pleasing Mexican recipe boasting with flavor.
+Ready in less than 30 minutes, making it perfect for busy weeknights.

 wander women abroad

 O wow this looks delicious and easy to make.
 I’ll definitely have to add this my list